Posts tagged “workshop”

 Another place-specific collaborative approach is described in this article “Human Systems Intervention And The Natural Step” by Jenny Sardone & Magdalena Szpala, first published in AMED’s Organisations and People journal.
 I believe that it’s not available electronically, but I’m trying to chase down an e-version so I can link to it.

-Much better known are the FSC and the MSC – now well-established multi-stakeholder organisations which tried to ‘get the whole system in the room’ to work out credible consensus-based criteria for what might be considered sustainable management of forest and marine resources.
+Much better known are the FSC and the MSC - now well-established multi-stakeholder organisations which tried to 'get the whole system in the room' to work out credible consensus-based criteria for what might be considered sustainable management of forest and marine resources.
 They have had varying degrees of success over the years in getting buy-in from all the different interests (environmental, social, economic).
 I wrote about the MSC a few years ago, an article called plenty more fish in the sea.
-Current examples include WWF-UK’s Tasting the Future, Forum for the Future’s work on tourism, and CPSL’s work on both climate and insurance.
-Some of these have crystalised into organisations, others are more fluid that that: fellow travellers collaborating with intention.
+Current examples include WWF-UK's Tasting the Future, Forum for the Future's work on tourism, and CPSL's work on both climate and insurance.
+Some of these have crystalised into organisations, others are more fluid than that: fellow travellers collaborating with intention.

 Theories, techniques and patterns